kantarsifo/SifoInternetAndroidSDK/README.md

 ## What’s new?
-In version 4.0.0 these are the major changes:
+In version 4.1.1 these are the major changes:

-- Refactored the way cookie information is read from the Sifo Internet app.
-Data is now requested by intent.
-- Cookie information is now cached for 90 days.
-- Url for posting events is now loaded dynamically on initialization.
-- Added IsWebViewBased parameter in initialization call.

-For more detailed changes of each version, see release-notes.txt in the SDK root folder.
+-Send app version in all requests and include it in the cookie -Disable the SDK if onlyPanelist==true and the SIFO internet app is not installed